wuyichen24/coding-interview/docs/solution-patterns/Prefix_Sum_Array.md

    - O(n)

 ## Problems can use this pattern
-- Calculat the sum of a range/subarray of an array.
+- Calculate the sum of a range/subarray of an array.
 - Get a random candidate with different weight.

 ## Problems